kossa/algerian-cities/README.md

 ----

-## Future Planned Features
+## Goals

-- [ ] Add support for Dairas (districts), including relationships with Wilayas and Communes
+- [ ] Add support for Dairas, including relationships with Wilayas and Communes
-- [ ] Add support for additional languages
 - [ ] Add a configuration file to allow customizing package behaviors
 - [ ] Add support for caching to optimize API responses
+- [ ] Add Trait to easily add Wilaya/commune to existing models
-- [ ] fix PHPUnit Deprecations
+- [ ] support no database usage

 ## Contribution